 On the cheap or “discount denture” end, you get units with premade fits that often look artificial.
 Less expensive sets are generally made with lower quality materials and their warranties reflect that.
 In the end, cheap dentures lack the desired lifelike look, are more prone to crack or break outright, may have poor bite alignment, and are typically less comfortable.

-The most expensive sets are custom made out the high-quality materials.
-Often, they come with long warranties and/or maintenance included.
-This is where you get into things like lifetime warranties plus you’ll always get the choice of having them look like your real teeth or your ideal teeth.
+The most expensive sets are custom made out of high-quality materials.
+Often, they come with long warranties and/or maintenance service included.
+This is where you begin to find sets with lifetime warranties.
+Plus, you get the choice of having your false teeth look like your real teeth.

-Many dentists even offer several different grades with corresponding price.
-Whatever the case, it’s vital that you learn enough about dentures to know what exactly you’re being charged for.
+Many dentists even offer several different grades with corresponding pricing.
+Whatever the case, it’s vital that you learn enough to know what exactly you’re paying for.

 More on some of the extra costs later.
 For now, let’s talk about:

 Partial dentures are used when one or more teeth still remain.

 The price range of partial dentures is about $300-5,000 for a plate, $600-10,000 for a full set—just like complete dentures.
 The variance for partial dentures has a little more to do with situational factors but quality cannot be discounted.